 On-campus instruction is defined as classes meeting at a set time (i.e., synchronous class sessions) in a designated location and offering face-to-face instruction.
-Attendance is based on a student's physical presence in the classroom.
-Students who arrive late or leave class early may be marked partially or fully absent as indicated in the instructor's class policies.
+Students are expected to attend all class sessions, to arrive promptly for each session, and to remain for the duration of each session.
+Most of UWest's courses are offered on campus and in person.